cp2k/cp2k/INSTALL.md

 - `-D__CRAY_PM_ACCEL_ENERGY` or `-D__CRAY_PM_ENERGY` switch on energy profiling on Cray systems
 - `-D__NO_ABORT` to avoid calling abort, but STOP instead (useful for coverage testing, and to avoid core dumps on some systems)
 - `-D__HDF5` enables hdf5 support.
-This is a hard dependency for SIRIUS, but can also be used by itself to allow read/write functionalities of QCSchema files in the active space module.
+This is a hard dependency for SIRIUS and TREXIO, but can also be used by itself to allow read/write functionalities of QCSchema files in the active space module
+- `-D__TREXIO` enables TREXIO I/O support

 Features useful to deal with legacy systems